In today’s article, I am going to tell you absolutely everything about something essential in SEO: how to create sitemap in WordPress.

 Sitemap plugins for WordPress

-There are many plugins to generate a sitemap in WordPress so here I am going to put the best ones for you.
+There are many plugins to generate a sitemap in WordPress, so here I will put the best ones for you.

 Yoast SEO (also known as WordPress SEO by Yoast) is the quintessential SEO plugin.